 Pianist Magazine's Ellie Palmer summarises the pianists involved in week 5 & 6 of a quite stunning Proms season.

-Over the last two weeks of this year's BBC Proms, we've bared witness to a selection of awe inspiring performances from the pianists.
+Over the last two weeks of this year's BBC Proms, we've bared witness to a selection of awe-inspiring performances from the pianists.
 Amongst them was Serbian pianist Tamara Stefanovich's performance of Maurice Ravel's Piano Concerto for the Left Hand.
-Stefanovich brought to light the journey of Paul Wittgenstein; the Austrian pianist who lost his right hand during World War 1 but remarkably returned to the piano shortly afterwards to comission a number of piano pieces for the left hand.
+Stefanovich brought to light the journey of Paul Wittgenstein; the Austrian pianist who lost his right hand during World War 1 but remarkably returned to the piano shortly afterwards to commission a number of piano pieces for the left hand.

-Let's take a look at the pianists who have wowed London - and indeed the watching world - over the last fortnite of Proms.
+Let's take a look at the pianists who have wowed London - and indeed the watching world - over the last fortnight of Proms.

 'She plays this piece like no-one else dares to.'

 Monday 13 August saw pianist Khatia Buniatishvili take on one of her personal favourites; Grieg's Piano Concerto.
 This piece was written 150 years ago now, yet the Georgian pianist knows how to make it new.
 'The first thing is to be in touch with the composer directly through his own scores.
 For me, Grieg is very naïve, but a very profound composer.
 [I feel that] everywhere.
 It’s in very joyful moments, for example in the second movement, when everything is static.
 [It is like when] you take your time as a human being, and watch what is around us naturally without us doing anything.
 But it’s also in dramatic moments; drama that a child could feel.
 It’s very authentic, always.
 Without fantasy, there is no art.
 Every great composer has their own fantasy which is unique and nobody else can say that that was mine.
 I just hope that I might be surprised by accidentally finding something new!'